VarunPius/TwitterSentimentAnalysis/Notes.md

         .option("kafka.bootstrap.servers", "localhost:9092") \
         .load()

-    # Convert df's column value tu string so we can manipulate it
+    # Convert df's column value to string so we can manipulate it
     df.selectExpr("CAST(value AS STRING)")

     # Schema creation for new df values